OzLievano/web-module-challenge-scope-and-closure/README.md

 ## Objectives

 - Explain function scope
+  function scope is where variables that have been declared are only available inside that function and not globally.
+Meaning functions or code outside of the function cannot access any variable declared inside the function.
 - Describe what closure is, how closure is created in a program and why it is important to understand closures in JavaScript
+  closure is when a function has everything it needs to successfully invoke itself.
+THis keeps the lexical environment inside the function or in its function scope.Its important understand closure in Javascript to ensure that variables declared are specifically used when only necessarry.
+This ultimately keeps your clone clean.

 ## Introduction